edsonogihara/nextjs-blog/posts/production.md

 ---
-title: 'Production pages with next.js with api query'
+title: 'Production with next.js with api query'
 date: '2021-04-13'
 ---